microsoft/DeepSpeed/README.md

 * DeepSpeed provides system support to run models up to 100 billion parameters, 10x larger than the state-of-art (8 billion NVIDIA GPT, 11 billion Google T5).
 * DeepSpeed can run large models more efficiently, up to 6x faster for models with various sizes spanning 1.5B to 100B.
-In particular, ZeRO-powered data parallelism is complementary and can be combined with different types of model parallelism.
-It allows DeepSpeed to fit models with using lower degree of model parallelism and higher batch size, offering significant performance gains compared to using model parallelism alone.
+More specifically, the data parallelism powered by ZeRO is complementary and can be combined with different types of model parallelism.
+It allows DeepSpeed to fit models using lower degree of model parallelism and higher batch size, offering significant performance gains compared to using model parallelism alone.

   *Read more*: [technical report](https://arxiv.org/abs/1910.02054),